"Japan is the only place in the world where you don't need drugs to be amazed" an Italian guy once told me. It's probably the best way to sum it up.

 Osaka is a mix between highly sophisticated westernisation and traditional values.
 It's also Japan's gourmet food capital so there's tons of quirky restaurants.
 Metro is best way to get around, but you need a PHD to use it, as it's far from straightforward.

 A cool experience to try is the Onsen which is a natural hot spring with bathing facilities.
 Men and women have separate sections, and once inside you have to strip completely naked.
-Japanese men might be shy, but in the onsen they sure were not, brazenly striking all kinds of poses in the nude.
+Japanese men might be shy, but in the onsen they sure were not, brazenly striking all kind of poses in the nude.

 The anagram lover's Tokyo, Kyoto is the quintessential Japanese experience - known for aesthetic gardens, the city's notable shrines, and potential for encounters with Geishas.
 A geisha is a dolled up girl in a kimono offering companionship services, although the tradition is dying down.
 Once the imperial capital, Kyoto is the historical epicentre of Japan, having survived the WWII bombings from the americans intact.
 There are over 2,000 temples and shrines across the city, it may be difficult to choose which to visit, I initially was going to visit 3 temples but I suffered "temple fatigue" after the 2nd one, so I instead made a beeline for the TOEI animation park, where you can learn about the history of the Power Rangers, see an Edo era village, watch live samurai fight shows and undergo ninja training.
-Not only was the ninja costume really fun to wear, they also gave me a ninja certificate at the end of the training, unfortunately it's no licence to jump from roof to roof at night.
+Not only was the ninja costume really fun to wear, they also gave me a ninja certificate at the end of the training, which could in theory be a licence to jump from roof to roof at night.

 In Japan, toilets are very elaborate.
 All the controls are done via built-in remote on the side, and each button has a function: seat warming, perfume sprinkling, washing, and all kinds of "privacy violations".
 The first moment of contact was terrifying.
 There are so many buttons, so many unknown symbols and open-to interpretation figures.
 First there was a warm jet of water, then a fan blows warm air to dry your private parts.
 A roll of toilet paper lasts a very, very long time in Japan.